eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 ### `-use-repository-references-as-dependencies`

-Specify to use repository references as dependency repositories.
+Specify that repository references should be used as dependency repositories.

-It's often the case that a p2 metadata repository specifies a reference to one or more additional repositories that provide units that satisfy the requirements of the repository's units.
+It is often the case that a p2 metadata repository specifies a reference to one or more additional repositories that provide units that satisfy the requirements of the repository's units.
 With this option, those repositories are automatically processed as dependency repositories as if the above arguments were explicitly specified.